-NIMC/NIN Registration Easy Process- In view of the above caption, we deem it fit to provide all prospective JAMB UTME candidates and the general public with the guidelines on how to register and obtain their NIN.
+NIMC/NIN Registration Easy Process- In view of the above caption, we deem it fit to provide all Nigerians/the general public with the guidelines on how to register and obtain their NIN.

 NIN means National Identification Number.
 It consists of 11 non- intelligible numbers randomly chosen and assigned to an individual after the completion of enrolment into the National Identity Database (NIDB).

 The NIN is used to tie all records about an individual in the database and is also used to establish or verify his/her identity.
 All citizens and legal residents in Nigeria, from age zero (birth) and above are eligible to enrol for their NINs.